 Home Staging and Client Dissatisfaction

 About two weeks ago I was browsing a website that publishes reviews about businesses that are generated by the general public.
 I noticed another Home Staging company that I know really well had a less-than-5-star rating and I was curious about why that was.
-I know the founder and people who work there because they are the same people who mentored me when I started and they’ll answer any question I have to this day.
+I know the founder and people who work there because they are the same people who mentored me when I first started.
 I know they go above and beyond to serve their clients and if you ask me, they always deserve a 5-star review.
 They have a proven track record that spans close to a decade, which confirms they’re well-grounded in what they’re doing and how to do it.

 Out of curiosity, I read their client reviews and saw a review by someone who gave them a 1-star review, so I was interested in what he had to say.
 He began his review by saying that he had a “very disappointing experience” with them and he went on to detail his expectation about what he thought they should have provided, compared to what was actually provided.
 He also gave additional details about how much the surcharge would be in order to provide him what he wanted and concluded his review with “DO NOT hire this company”.

 For those of you who know me personally, one of the things I have an affinity for is education.
 To be honest, there is a lack of education and communication about the intention of Home Staging and how the process works.
 Partly because it was founded in the early 1970s and it’s not a common job for people to have.
 If people know anything about staging, they automatically assume that it is Interior Decorating or Interior Design.
 Because they’re already living there, homeowners tend to be attached to their home and their items.
 The reality is that the goal of Home Staging is to sell the home to the next buyer instead of decorating the one they’re currently living in.
 The aesthetic typically features neutral-colored furniture with “pops” of color showing in accessories or accent furniture pieces.
 On the other hand, there are Home Stagers who only use neutral shades for everything.